carbaker/ENGR3510/README.md

 git commit -m message

 % Make any other changes to the documents that you need to for your own work.

+git pull origin branch
+git push origin branch

+git pull origin master
+git push origin master

+% Along the way, you will need to perform merges.
+Please do not erase other people's work as you do so.
+If you cannot merge to master, that's fine - just make sure you at least pull and push your own branch.